 The best education students will be admitted to the Honours program.
 Upon successful completion, they will have an excellent chance of being admitted to a PhD program offered by the School of Education.
 Some Honours graduates may also be able to obtain scholarships for their PhD studies.
 For details about the School's research portfolio see the education and teaching research page.

 Honours students in the School of Education will be regarded as budding researchers where they will contribute significantly to the research culture in the School.
+Honours students will be aligned to the School of Education research concentrations.
+These are the Sustainability, Environment and the Arts in Education (SEAE) Research Cluster and the TeachLab Research Group.
 Through completion of the Honours degree, students will:

 - Acquire an understanding of various research methods in the field of education

 - Demonstrate content mastery in relation to a substantive issue or problem domain within the field of education

 - Demonstrate a capacity to design, frame, conduct and report a small-scale inquiry in the field of education.